What is Metal Forming?

 - HVAC industries and more

-Lastly, the indenting process is a method of marking the piece.
-This is similar to engraving objects.
-This is achieved by:
+Finally, the indenting process is a method of marking where you can see the information is permanently indented into the material.
+This is achieved by,

 - Character stamps